At a Glance

 Native Range

-Native to dry to moist forest edges, open woodlands, rocky slopes, and disturbed sites from British Columbia south through Washington and Oregon to California.
+Native to western North America — British Columbia south through Washington, Oregon to California.
+Found on dry to moist forest edges, open woodlands, rocky slopes, and disturbed sites.

 Suggested Uses